dance that eats at you, speaks to you.

 Finally, Nadia Beugré from the Ivory Coast used the mouth to dance in the most astonishing way in her deeply moving solo piece, “Quartiers Libres,” part of the “Voices of Strength” program of female African choreographers.
 The dance starts with Beugré as a kind of surreal pop diva, singing into a microphone in a minidress, moving into the audience, finally coiling herself in the wires that link the microphone to the PA system.
 She returns to the stage, stripping down and dancing against a bare wall of the theater in far more angular movements, as if she were alternatively pushing against it and holding it up.
 Finally, she runs into a kind of bead curtain of used plastic water bottles (intriguingly, a prop also seen in a similar dangling fashion in Reggie Wilson/Fist & Heel Performance Group’s collaboration with Congolese choreographer Andreya Ouamba in “The Good Dance”).
 Beugré then dons a spacesuit-like costume of used plastic bottles that is eerily beautiful, couture from the garbage heap, even as it inhibits and restricts her movement.

 Then comes the most startling thing of all.
 In a performance that emphasizes all the trash and crap that a person has to absorb, take in, hold within—and all the longing and struggle for freedom, liberation, and release that accompanies this suffering—Beugré stuffs an entire black garbage bag into her mouth and down her throat.
-This is Graham’s red ribbon again: but now not the entrails of a child devoured and spewed forth, as in Medea’s case are turned into a strange and disorienting mix of rot and plastic that surrounds us.
-Here, the mouth becomes not so much about ingesting and perhaps digesting, but instead about inhaling, and perhaps suffocating.
-She plays with scales: what we can take, how much can we take, all that goes in, and what will come out?
+This is Graham’s red ribbon again: but now not as the entrails of a child devoured and spewed forth, as in Medea’s case, but rather a strange and disorienting mix of rot and plastic that surrounds us.
+The mouth becomes not so much about ingesting and perhaps digesting, but instead about inhaling, and perhaps suffocating.
+She plays with scales of amount: what we can take, how much can we take, all that goes in, and what will come out?
 The body is a vessel for terrible material onslaughts.
 No ghosts here.
 Just garbage bags.
 There is a claustrophobia to the piece, as if Beugré’s spirit has been bottled up and is about to explode.
 Is this Scarry’s “body in pain” again?
-Yes and no. At the end of the dance, Beugré’s pulls out her own guts, she seems to turn the words unspoken inside out.
-When she does, the capped bottles come off and there is—quite suddenly, quite dramatically—a breathing room.
+Yes and no. At the end of the dance, Beugré’s pulls out her own guts and she seems to turn the words unspoken inside out.
+When she does, the capped bottle of her body, her mouth, is unscrewed and there is—quite suddenly, quite dramatically—a breathing room.